pycom/pydocs/content/gettingstarted/installation/firmwaretool.md

 The basic firmware upgrade procedure can be found below, please follow these steps carefully:

-After you’re done with upgrading, you can use the Pymakr Plugins to upload and run programs in your device.
+After you're done with upgrading, you can use the Pymakr Plugins to upload and run programs in your device.

 {% tabs first="Exp Board 2.0", second="Exp Board 3.0" %}
 {% content "first" %}
 1. Disconnect your device from your computer
 2. Insert module into the Expansion Board
 3. Connect a jumper cable or wire between `G23` and `GND`
-4. Reconnect the board via USB to your computer, this puts the device in ‘firmware update mode’.
+4. Reconnect the board via USB to your computer, this puts the device in ‘firmware update mode'.
 5. Run the Firmware Upgrade tool

 ![](/gitbook/assets/firmware-update.png)